 Dave Ramsey is an absolute finance guru in the US.

-Financial tips that have helped changes many people’s lives.
+Financial tips that have helped change many people’s lives.

 What is financial freedom?